psi4/psi4/doc/sphinxman/source/psimrcc.rst

 .. math:: \textrm{H}^{eff}_{\mu \nu} = \left \langle \Phi_\mu \right | \hat{H}e^{\hat{T}^\nu} \left | \Phi_\nu \right \rangle \, \textrm{.}

-|PSIfour| currently has Mk-MRCC with singles and doubles [Mk-MRCCSD] and single and doubles with perturbative triples [Mk-MRCCSD(T)].
+|PSIfour| currently implements Mk-MRCC with singles and doubles [Mk-MRCCSD] and Mk-MRCCSD with perturbative triples [Mk-MRCCSD(T)] as formulated in [Evangelista:2010:074107]_.
 A companion perturbation method (Mk-MRPT2) has been developed based on the Mukherjee formalisim as shown in [Evangelista:2009:4728]_.

 A Simple Example
 ________________